srinath1824/Shipment-tracker/README.md

 ## We can go to previous and next step at any time.
 ## Added progress bar to check the progress of shipping label Maker application.
 ## Validation at each and every step.
-## Calculates total price depends on weight and shiping option